chadbaum/grammable/README.md

 Grammable
 =========

-Grammable is a platform built on Ruby on Rails 4.0 to allow users to post pictures and comment on other pictures.
+Grammable is an application built on Ruby on Rails 4.0 to allow users to post pictures and comment on other pictures.
 The front-end is built with Twitter Bootstrap 3.
 The application was built entirely with a TDD approach, requiring building controller tests first, and then employing the red-green-refactor process to develop the application from start to finish.

 Dependencies
 ============